 6. Bring Your Own Device (BYOD) threats

-Bring your own device policies are popular in many companies, according to Douthwaite.
+Bring your own device policies are popular in many companies, according to Andrew Douthwaite, CTO at VirtualArmour.
 BYOD lets employees use their own machines for work in office or remotely to make things easier.

 “A few common-sense steps can better protect business networks from threats related to BYOD.”
-Some of these measures could be role-based access, enabling two-factor authentication and enacting network access controls to ensure all devices remain continuously updated.
+Some of these measures could be role-based access, enabling two-factor authentication and enacting network access controls to ensure all devices are continuously updated.
 Douthwaite says requiring strong employee passwords and having an exit process to clear ex-employee devices of company data should also be a must.

-7. Lack of a corporate security program
+8. Lack of a corporate security program

 “One surprisingly prevalent issue that companies face when it comes to security is their lack of a formal corporate security program,” Jackson says.
 “Every company, no matter the size, should have a corporate security policy outlining acceptable use, incident response, physical security and at least a dozen more areas.”